mgmt-sa-tiger-team/sap-hana-workshop/exercises/readme.md

 -------------------------

 9:00 a.m.
-The challanges we face together
+The challenges we face together

 9:15 a.m.
 Solution Overview